Skip nav to main content.

 Regulation:

-Fannie Mae and Freddie Mac are both regulated by the Federal Housing Finance Agency (FHFA), which oversees their operations, ensures their safety and soundness, and sets guidelines for their activities.
+Fannie Mae and Freddie Mac are regulated by the Federal Housing Finance Agency (FHFA), which oversees their operations, ensures their safety and soundness, and sets guidelines for their activities.

 Ownership and Structure: